 The impact on sales is not hard to predict: the available inventory is being bought up.
 Often the ratio of pending sales to available properties runs anywhere from about 50% to 70% (so 1 pending for every 2 available = 50%).
-Right now, though, the ratio is 84%.
+Right now, though, on May 8 2018, the ratio is a hair over 100%.
 Buyers still have to buy.
 (So sellers, the odds are better for selling now as opposed to when there’s more inventory.)

 How are the Days on Market in 95120?